xen0n/open189-rs/README.md

 `open189-rs` is licensed the same as Rust: dual Apache 2.0 and MIT.
 See [LICENSE-Apache](./LICENSE-Apache) and [LICENSE-MIT](./LICENSE-MIT) for details.

+## Usage

+Check out [the docs][docs-rs] or [the `examples/` directory](./examples) to learn how to use the library.
+You can send verification codes with SMS to mobile phones in Mainland China with this library, actually it's almose what the whole API service is all about.
+(The API has more features beyond SMS sending, but people are hardly making use of any of those.
+That's another story, on how the Chinese IT industry got so fragmented with so many vendors trying to build an omni-platform once and for all.)

 ## Changelog